Employment Projections - Methodology

 The first step in the employment projections process involves the development of industry projections.
 The future employment in individual industries is the primary determinant in projecting occupational demand, because each industry has a unique occupational structure.

 To begin the process of developing industrial projections, a "total employment" time series is constructed.
 The series is assembled at the four-digit North American Industry Classification System (NAICS) level, based on data collected from business establishments through the Quarterly Census of Employment and Wages (QCEW) program and supplemented with employment data from the Current Employment Statistics (CES) program.
-Data from the Current Population Survey (CPS) is also utilized and is administer by the U.S. Census Bureau for the U.S. Bureau of Labor Statistics (BLS).
+Data from the Current Population Survey (CPS), which is administered by the U.S. Census Bureau for the U.S. Bureau of Labor Statistics (BL) is also utilized.
 The series contains traditional wage and salary employment as well as self-employed and unpaid family workers, farmers and farm laborers.

 Estimates of non-covered employment (NCE) collected via a survey are utilized in creating historical staffing patterns for religious organizations, schools and other establishments that are presumed not to be covered by unemployment insurance.
 The Current Population Survey (CPS) is used to determine self-employed, agricultural employment, and private household employment.
 After edits and adjustments, the total employment time series serves as the input for the initial industry projections.